learnable/visit/README.md

 Value Deduper
 -------------

-For internal consistency, the gem needs each row in the visit_source_values and visit_trait_values to have a unique value of 'v'.
+For internal consistency, the gem requires each row in tables visit_source_values and visit_trait_values to have a unique value of 'v'.

 But because mysql indexes can only cover the first 255 chars of a VARCHAR column (ignoring <code>innodb_large_prefix</code>), the 'v' columns have non-unique indexes.

-The app is exected to run Visit::ValueDepuer.run periodically (eg. daily) to eliminate duplicate values of 'v' and fix any references to those duplicates.
+So your app should periodically run Visit::ValueDeduper.run (eg. daily) to eliminate duplicate values of 'v' and fix any references to those duplicates.

 Here's what a sidekiq worker looks like: